sebsto/amplify-ios-workshop/content/index.en.md

 ---
-title: "Amplify iOS Workshop"
+title: "Build an iOS Native App with a Cloud-Based Backend"
 chapter: true
-weight: 1
+weight: 0
 ---

-# Build an iOS App<br/>using a cloud-based backend.

 ## Welcome!